conjurer-rich/conjurer-web/_pages/solve-it.md

 description: "Learn how to solve blockers through collaboration, minimizing dependencies, and optimizing team boundaries to achieve faster flow and reduced cognitive load."
 ---

-The **🤝 Solve It** phase of the **Sense It, Share It, Solve It** framework is where meaningful change happens.
+The **🤝 Solve It** phase of the **Sense It, Share It, Solve It** approach is where meaningful change happens.
 After recognizing and discussing blockers, this phase focuses on collaboratively implementing solutions that minimize dependencies, optimize workflows, and ensure the smooth flow of value across teams.

 ---